svikashk/docs/guide/account-structure.md

 [IMG]

-This allows members to track items across lists in a Board that fits their workflow.
+This allows members to track items across Features in a Board that fits their workflow.

 [Read more about Boards ->]({{ site.url }}{% link guide/boards.md %})